dpdsousa/checkout-dotnet-challenge/README.md

 | Endpoint  | Method | Auth required |
 | :---: | :---: | :---: |
 | `/api/merchant/`  | `POST`  | `Yes` |

+## Future improvements
+* Investigate more about it and implement performance tests.
+* Add application metrics.
+* Currently i'm storing the sensitive fields (Card Number, CVV, etc) on the database without any encryption.
+It's necessary to encrypt it or maybe even remove such information.
+* Improve the current validations (Currency codes, Card Numbers, etc).